Valhall-ai/prompt-injection-mitigations/README.md

 ## 🧬 Mutation & Repair
+Leverage the often incoherent nature of prompt injection strings against the attacker.
 Randomly remove characters from the input prompt and use an LLM to correct any errors in the text.
 Repeat this process N times.
 Start this process in parallel multiple times.
 After sufficient iterations, the repaired portions of a prompt might lose any obscure, likely-to-be injection-related details.

 `🔁 Active` `🛡️ Preventive` `📥 Input-focused` `🌐 Generic` `🤖 Automated` `🕰️ High Time Overhead` `💰 High Cost`